AndreMikulec/r-base/readme.md

 # What is This?

-This repository builds *modified clones* (think of a Star Wars Clonetrooper) of the Official-Version/Patched-snapshot/Build-of-the-development (OPB) version of R
+This repository builds *modified clones* (think of Star Wars Clonetroopers) of the Official-Version/Patched-snapshot/Build-of-the-development (OPB) version of R

 https://github.com/r-windows/r-base